utopia/letsfix.net/roles.md

-It's important for contributors to feel a clear understanding of how they can contribute to Letsfix.
+**It's vital for contributors to have a clear understanding of how they can contribute to Letsfix.**

+Anyone can join any of the teams listed below, including more than one, based on their interests and skills.
+These are just general guideslines, not hard and fast exclusionary groups.
+Anyone is welcome to contribute whenever they see an opportunity to add value.

+This also facilitates an easy way to ping the relevant contributors: Just tag @Letsfix/[team-name].

 ### Letsfix Teams

+####Admin
-* Admin — Ensure contributors can be as effective as possible.
+Ensure contributors can be as effective as possible.

+#### Design
-* Design — Craft engaging visual experiences.
+Craft engaging visual experiences.

+#### Engineering
-* Engineering — Program the code that makes things run.
+Program the code that makes things run.

-* Executive — Lead long-term direction.
-* Funding — Sponsor Letsfix development.
+#### Ambassadors
-* Outreach — Actively seek out new users that may gain from learning about LFx.
+Actively seek out new contributors for the projects' development.
-* Support — Assist users have the best experience possible.

-##### Contribute wherever you can!
-Contributors can be on more than one team.
+#### Clowns
+Entertain the group, keep things fun & the mood positive.

+##### To join or adjust your team membership, leave a comment here: https://github.com/LetsFix/letsfix.net/issues/16